buildit/storybook-addon-blabbr/README.md

 ### DB
 -
 Currently it is setup to work with CouchDB and uses PouchDB as the library and API over Couch.
-To configure the connection to CouchDB (either a local CouchDB or hosted on Cloudant) you need to create a file containing the following:
+To configure the connection to CouchDB (either a local CouchDB or hosted on Cloudant) you need to create a file named `db.js` containing the following:

 ```
 const config = {